Stardust: The Great American Songbook, Volume III

 Stardust... the Great American Songbook, Volume III is the third studio album of pop standards by British musician Rod Stewart, released on 19 October 2004 by J Records, and his 22nd album overall.
 The album was dedicated to the Tartan Army.

-The album was Rod Stewart's first #1 on the Billboard 200 since Blondes Have More Fun in 1979.
-It later became the winner of the 2004 Award for Best Traditional Pop Vocal Album, giving Stewart his first and, to date, only Grammy victory in his career.
+The album was Rod Stewart's first number one on the Billboard 200 since Blondes Have More Fun in 1979.
+It later became the winner of the 2004 Grammy Award for Best Traditional Pop Vocal Album, giving Stewart his first and, to date, only Grammy victory in his career.